-Incorrect positioning of the burner gauze assembly will cause damage to the burner door.

-Insert the burner door pin into the hole in the burner gauze assembly.
-See chapter "Installing the burner gauze assembly", page 48

-- 8. Check thermal insulation ring (F) for firm seating. - 9.
+- Incorrect positioning of the burner gauze assembly will cause damage to the burner door. - Insert the burner door pin into the hole in the burner gauze assembly.
+See chapter "Installing the burner gauze assembly", page - 8.
+Check thermal insulation ring (F) for firm seating. - 9.
 Fit electrodes (B).
-Check clearances, see following chapter.
+Check clearances; see following chapter.

-Tighten screws as tightly as necessary and ensure that the components are undamaged and are functioning correctly throughout service life.
+Tighten screws as much as necessary and ensure that the components are undamaged and function correctly throughout their service life.